grayfallstown/Chia-Plot-Status/README.md

 ## Working with many distributed plotting rigs

+**Recommended way:** Use sshfs (with [sshfs-win](https://github.com/billziss-gh/sshfs-win) for Windows) to securely mount the log dirs of your plotting rigs on your desktop via highly encrypted network connection, where it is your desktop that initiates the mount.
+This can be set up so that the desktop can only access the log dirs and only has read access.
+Even if you use remote plotting rigs that you access over the internet this is the most secure way and you most likely access your remote servers via ssh already.

-Either mount the log folders of all rigs as network shares or collect them by your favorite means like Google Drive or something similar (Chia Plot Status does not talk to any cloud services for you, you have to install those apps and mount your log folders in them yourself if you want to use them)
+Other Options: Mount the log folders of all rigs as network shares (via samba on linux) if all your plotting rigs are in the local network or connected via VPN.
+Another way would be to make a cronjob on your plotting rigs that uses scp or rsync in append mode to copy the log dir to your desktop where you run Chia Plot Status, but if you can manage to set this up you should set up sshfs instead.
+Last, least preferred option: collect them with cloud apps like Google Drive (Chia Plot Status does not talk to any cloud services for you, you have to install those apps and mount your log folders in them yourself if you want to use them).

 Best Practice:
 - Each plotting rig should have its own log folder, so they don't mix and mess up estimates and warning thresholds for each other.